Article 15 / NJP

 Punishments are limited and usually consist of a reduction, forfeitures, extra duty (usually up to three hours after the normal work day), and restriction.
 Keep in mind that some punishments are limited based on your rank and the rank of the commander.
 Also, it is not uncommon to have all or part of the punishment suspended for up to six months—if you are a first-timer, you are "liked" by your leadership, and your leadership advocate for you.

 Being placed on liberty risk is not a punishment that can be imposed at Article 15, although it may become a consequence if you continue to get in minor trouble.
+Being on liberty risk is not being restricted as a punishment.

 If you are punished, you can appeal.
 The appeal must be done within five days unless you can a delay request approved.
 If you appeal, any restriction and hard labor is delayed pending an answer on the appeal.
 We have helped many service-members prepare an appeal package.
 You can appeal because the punishment was unjust (you didn’t do it) or the punishment is too severe.

 A little known, but for us often used, is a process for the set-aside or remission of punishment.
 The key here is that it usually must be requested within four months of the punishment being announced.
+As a staff judge advocate I have recommended a set-aside when more than four months have passed in a really meritorious case.